 I am honored to support this mission.
 I encourage you to join me.”

-He was honored recently for his generosity towards Gallaudet and his leadership roles in the Deaf community.
+He was honored for his generosity towards Gallaudet and his leadership roles in the Deaf community.
 On October 23, 2009, the Board of Trustees renamed the Gallaudet Leadership Institute (GLI) the Gerald "Bummy" Burstein Leadership Institute (BLI).
 President Davila said that Burstein "has given much of his life and career to serving deaf people."
 He taught for 15 years at the Minnesota School for the Deaf, Faribault, before moving to California School for the Deaf, Riverside, as a teacher and an administrator for 37 years.
-He is a history buff, and strongly believes that it is important to preserve the past, and has made a substantial gift to the Gallaudet University Museum Fund.
+He was a history buff, and strongly believed that it was important to preserve the past, and has made a substantial gift to the Gallaudet University Museum Fund.

 (Source: Gallaudet Today, Winter 2010 issue.)

-Click on images below for stories about Dr. Burstein:
+Click on the links below for stories about Dr. Burstein: